Khangnguyen04/Nail-Salon-Data/README.md

 ## Objective

-Collect data on nail salons in Northeast Ohio to find the highest-rated salons in each city to find the highest-rated salons, the price range of services, and if population density correlates with the number of salons in the city.
+Collect data on nail salons in Northeast Ohio to find the highest-rated salons in each city, the price range of services, and if population density correlates with the number of salons in the city.

 ## Data Source and Collection